 Every year, on June 14th, countries all around the world celebrate World Blood Donor Day.
 The holiday was established in 2004 by the World Health Organization (WHO) in order to both raise awareness about the need for blood donations all over the globe and to acknowledge and appreciate blood donors for their gifts.
 The holiday is held on June 14th because it was the birthday of Karl Landsteiner, an Austrian physician and biologist (not to mention Nobel Prize winner) who discovered and classified the ABO blood groups at the turn of the 20th century.
 It’s because of his discovery that doctors became able to transfuse blood from one patient to another, and thus save countless lives.
 Every year, the WHO comes up with a theme to celebrate World Blood Donor Day such as “give the gift of life” or “blood connects us all.”
 Read on for more information about this supremely important public health holiday.

-Why We Love World Blood Donor Day
+Why World Blood Donor Day is Important

 A. It saves lives